pritheeroy/pritheeroy/README.md

 <br />

-💻 I am currently working at Borealis AI, a research institute at RBC, as a machine learning engineer on the Infrastructure Team.
+💻 Currently, I am working at Borealis AI, a research institute at RBC, as a machine learning engineer on the Infrastructure Team with a focus on MLOps.
 I have previously interned at Manulife as a Software Engineer, where I worked on a Quantitative Investment Strategy
 System in Java and React.js.
 I have previously worked as an Automation Developer, automating data entry by setting up continuous integration and infrastructure provisioning.